 Consider why you chose that university in particular and what you have to offer by way of getting involved within the university community.
 Sport, The Arts, volunteering, work experience abroad-university is all about new experiences and broadening your horizons.

-Texting, social media and email mean today’s teenagers don’t often talk on the phone, so doing a few mock conversations with tips on how to appear confident, concise and credible will help.
+Texting, social media and email mean today’s teenagers don’t often talk in a ‘business-like’ way on the phone, so doing a few mock conversations with tips on how to appear confident, concise and credible will help.